Categories: Technology

 The TNW Conference kicks off today, and here we highlight the startups coming from the Microsoft Accelerator program.

-The Next Web Conference is hot ticket.
+The Next Web Conference is a hot ticket.
 This year’s event taking place in Amsterdam showcases the world’s finest startups, including those coming from the Microsoft Accelerator program.

 The Microsoft Accelerator consists of tailor-made 4-6 month programs for later-stage startups to scale their businesses beyond development.